What Are The Best Seats to Book When Flying With Children?

 Not all flights have this option, but when it is available, go for it!
 Children will be much happier when they can lie flat.

-Even if they are not available you can effectively do the same thing by using an inflatable leg rest that can be used level with the seat.
-In this way your child can lie flat and sleep properly.
+Even if they are unavailable, you can effectively do the same thing by using an inflatable leg rest that can be used level with the seat.
+In this way, your child can lie flat and sleep properly.

-The Flypal Inflatable Foot Rest is one of the few that can do this so it may be worth considering, particularly if you are going to be traveling on a long flight.
+The Flypal Inflatable Foot Rest is one of the few that can do this, so it may be worth considering, particularly if you are traveling on a long flight.

-After all, there is nothing worse than a tired, grumpy child to not only get on your nerves but also other passengers too.
+After all, nothing is worse than a tired, grumpy child getting on your nerves and other passengers’ nerves.

 Sit together